History of ELCB

 An electronic sign was added in 2015 that is able to display upcoming events and announcements.

 In 2016, English Lutheran Church of Bateman and St. James Trinity Lutheran Church of Fall Creek started sharing a pastor.
-As of 2020, we share a Pastor, Administrative Assistant and Choir Director.
+As of 2020, we share a Pastor and Administrative Assistant.

 2018, the Men of English led the addition of an outdoor playground and